microize/project_blend/README.md

 4. To download an image, click on the desired image and then click the download icon at the top right corner.

 ---
+## Prompt Enhancer

+This tab helps enhance a simple prompt to improve prompt quality for image generation.

+### How to Use:
+1. Go to the Prompt Enhancer tab.
+2. Select the tab/section for which you need to generate.
+3. Enter your text prompt in the provided field and click Submit.
+4. The enhanced prompt will be displayed.

+---

 ## Generative Background Fill